jenameyers/project/README.md

 # final-project

 *This is my final project for the year.
-My game is a 2d platform game where you as the player has to collect coins and avoid getting hit with spikes."
+My game is a 2d platform game where you as the player has to collect coins and avoid getting hit with spikes.*

-* One of the files i created for the game*
+*One of the files i created for the game*

 local Camera = {
    x = 0,